7 Best Standing Desks Under $300 That Actually Last (2026)

 - Great secondary workstation option

-6. Kingant Electric Standing Desk: Best Minimalist Budget
+6. Kingant Electric Standing Desk

 The Kingant is the aesthetic value pick.
 It looks more restrained than some ultra-budget competitors, which matters if your home office lives inside a bedroom or shared living area.